Referendums and plebiscites

 In Australia, a referendum is a vote used to approve a change to the Australian Constitution.
 Section 128 of the Constitution sets out certain rules that must be followed in order for a change to be approved.

-A proposed change to the Constitution must start as a bill (proposed law) presented to the federal Parliament.
+A proposed change to the Constitution must start as a bill—proposed law—presented to the Australian Parliament.
 If the bill is passed by the Parliament, the proposal must then be presented to Australian voters in a referendum.
-The referendum must take place no sooner than two months and no later than six months after the bill is passed.
+The referendum must take place between 2 and 6 months after the bill is passed.

 Before the referendum is held, members of parliament prepare arguments for or against the proposed change.
 These are sent to the Australian Electoral Commission (AEC), which is in charge of running federal elections and referendums.
 The AEC arranges for the 'Yes' and 'No' cases, along with a statement of the proposed change, to be posted to every Australian on the electoral roll.